Zerthox/arcdps-food-reminder/README.md

 For the standard release version run `cargo build --release`.

 For development you can include a debug log via the `--feature log` flag.
-Run `cargo build --release --feature log` for optimized, `cargo build --debug --feature log` for unoptimized.
+Run `cargo build --release --feature log` for optimized, `cargo build --feature log` for unoptimized.